-Standard IV.C.11: The governing board upholds a code of ethics and conflict of interest policy, and individual board members adhere to the code.
+Standard IV.C.
+11: The governing board upholds a code of ethics and conflict of interest policy, and individual board members adhere to the code.
 The board has a clearly defined policy for dealing with behavior that violates its code and implements it when necessary.

-Standard IV.C.7: The governing board acts in a manner consistent with its policies and bylaws.
+Standard IV.C.7: The governing board acts in a manner consistent with its policies and bylaw...

-The Board of Regents has approved and implemented a plan to resolve the issues stated in the August 3, 2018 letter of concern from ACCJC President, Richard Winn.
+The Board of Regents has approved and implemented a plan to resolve the issues stated in the August 3, 2018, letter of concern from ACCJC President, Richard Winn.
 The regents participated in board development with an outside consultant during the March 2019 board meeting.
-The March training was on applying the college's protocols and strategies for purposeful dialogue to the communications and interactions of Board members.
+The March training was on the applying the college's protocols and strategies for purposeful dialogue to the communications and interactions of Board members [link to PD document].
 Evidence for the content and effect of the workshop include the following:

-- Workshop materials; - Completed "Lessons Learned" Quick Reference Cards for Board members;
+- Workshop materials; - Completed "Lessons Learned" Quick Reference Cards for Board members; - Board member workshop evaluations and comments.

-A second round of training occurred in November 2019 and covered the structure and language of policies, as well the development of clear administrative processes to implement Board policies.
+A second round of training will occur in November 2019 and will cover the structure and language of policies, as well the development of clear administrative processes to implement Board policies.
 The same corpus of evidence files is included for this second workshop.

-- Workshop materials; - Completed "Lessons Learned" Quick Reference Cards for Board members;
+- Workshop materials; - Completed "Lessons Learned" Quick Reference Cards for Board members; - Board member workshop evaluations and comments.

-In further response to the ACCJC Letter of Concern, the Board held a special meeting on May 1, 2019, adopting a resolution to officially remove a member who was exceeding the term limitations according to policy and bylaws.
-The final resolution of this latter issue occurred in July 2019 when the National Government approved the nomination of a new representative to the Board for Pohnpei State.
+In further response to the ACCJC Letter of Concern. the Board held a special meeting on May 1, 2019, adopting a resolution to officially remove a member who was exceeding the term limitations according to policy and bylaws.
+The final resolution of this latter issue occurred when the National Government approved the nomination of a new representative to the Board for Pohnpei State in July 2019.